meshtastic/meshtastic/docs/developers/publish.md

  I usually just edit setup.py to bump the version number, then run "bin/upload-release.sh" (though you should use bin/test-release.sh for the first time - which is just a dry deploy to the pypi test server).
 This script does the build (including new docs - which will end up in the git checkin) and upload to pypi.
 Then I do a git commit/push and tag wit the version number.

 :::note
-You need permissions in the github project to make a build
+You need permissions in the GitHub project to make a build
 :::